Cryptography: Cryptosystems

 One or more cryptographic primitives are often used to develop a more complex algorithm, called a cryptographic system, or cryptosystem.
 Cryptosystems (e.g., El-Gamal encryption) are designed to provide particular functionality (e.g., public key encryption) while guaranteeing certain security properties (e.g., chosen-plaintext attack (CPA) security in the random oracle model).
 Cryptosystems use the properties of the underlying cryptographic primitives to support the system's security properties.
 As the distinction between primitives and cryptosystems is somewhat arbitrary, a sophisticated cryptosystem can be derived from a combination of several more primitive cryptosystems.
 In many cases, the cryptosystem's structure involves back and forth communication among two or more parties in space (e.g., between the sender of a secure message and its receiver) or across time (e.g., cryptographically protected backup data).
 Such cryptosystems are sometimes called cryptographic protocols.

 Some widely known cryptosystems include RSA, Schnorr signature, ElGamal encryption, and Pretty Good Privacy (PGP).
 More complex cryptosystems include electronic cash systems, signcryption systems, etc. Some more 'theoretical' cryptosystems include interactive proof systems, (like zero-knowledge proofs) and systems for secret sharing.

 Lightweight cryptography

 Lightweight cryptography (LWC) concerns cryptographic algorithms developed for a strictly constrained environment.
 The growth of Internet of Things (IoT) has spiked research into the development of lightweight algorithms that are better suited for the environment.
 An IoT environment requires strict constraints on power consumption, processing power, and security.
-Algorithms such as PRESENT, AES, and SPECK are examples of the many LWC algorithms that have been developed to achieve the standard set by the National Institute of Standards and Technology.
+Algorithms such as Ascon and SPECK are examples of the many LWC algorithms that have been developed to match the criteria for the CAESAR Competition and the standard set by the National Institute of Standards and Technology.